JesperFischer/JesperFischer.github.io/_pages/about.md

 This involves developing multivariate models that allow for simultaneous analysis of all experimental data, minimizing information loss.

 While building a robust framework for these models is an ongoing process, I am committed to ensuring the reliability of my implementations.
-This reliability and rigor is also reflected in the [bayesian workflow blogposts](https://jesperfischer.github.io/year-archive/).
+This reliability and rigor is also reflected in the [Bayesian-Workflow blogposts](https://jesperfischer.github.io/year-archive/).